ByrtusFilip/english-for-designers/05-voice-tone/index.md

 ## Voice

 If my brand was a person, I would like it to be just looked at as a friend.
-A friend is a perfect explenation because it represents the goofy side, as well as the serious and helping side.
+A friend is a perfect explanation because it represents the goofy side, as well as the serious and helping side.
 I want my brand to be looked at like its not the stereotypical machine that answers yes or no to your questions.
 I want to hear my clients desires and worries, so we can together figure it out.

 1. Authentic
 2. Confident, yet realistic